pento/automatic-updater/readme.txt

 == Changelog ==

+= 0.4.1 =
+* FIXED: Stop trying to update plugins and themes that are already updated

 = 0.4 =
 * ADDED: German translation.
 Props [Alexander Pfabel](http://alexander.pfabel.de/)
 * ADDED: Version check on activation, for compatibility